IvBaranov/RxBluetooth/README.md

     }
    ```

-4. Check that bluetooth is availible and enabled:
+4. Check that bluetooth is available and enabled:
    ```java
    // check if bluetooth is supported on your hardware if  (!rxBluetooth.isBluetoothAvailable()) {